AdrianApan/address-book/README.md

 - Add validation to the edit contact details form
 - Add phone number and date input types to the edit contact details form
 - Allow user avatar uploads
-- Add visual cues in the UI when adding, updating and deleting a contact.
+- Add visual cues in the grid UI when adding, updating and deleting a contact.